capultra/capultra.github.io/_posts/2012-11-05-eat-fast-and-live-longer.md

 tags: []
 comments: []
 ---

-<p>I just watched an excellent BBC documentary titled <a href="http:/&#47;www.bbc.co.uk&#47;programmes&#47;b01lxyzc">Eat, Fast and Live Longer<&#47;a>.
-Michael Mosley investigates the health impact of various forms of Intermittent Fasting including a prolonged 3.5 day fast, alternate day fasting, and 5&#47;2 alternate day fasting.</p>
+I just watched an excellent BBC documentary titled [Eat, Fast and Live Longer](http://www.bbc.co.uk/programmes/b01lxyzc).
+Michael Mosley investigates the health impact of various forms of Intermittent Fasting including a prolonged 3.5 day fast, alternate day fasting, and 5/2 alternate day fasting.

-<p>The science is irrefutable - the health of this 55 year-old man was dramatically improved through short-term fasting.
-Lower blood glucose, lower IGF-1, lower body fat etc.  This should significantly reduce his likelihood of developing cancer, heart disease and diabetes.</p>
+The science is irrefutable - the health of this 55 year-old man was dramatically improved through short-term fasting.
+Lower blood glucose, lower IGF-1, lower body fat etc. This should significantly reduce his likelihood of developing cancer, heart disease and diabetes.